Warri South West: Warri South-West Local Government

 Operation has commenced in the phase one the Escravos Gas to Liquid project, and in March 2015 another $16 billion gas project was commissioned.
 In addition, the Nigeria Maritime University is located in Okerenkoko with a take-off campus at Kurutie.

 In the presence of the wealth of natural resource, the LGA has suffered huge impact of resource extraction and communal disputes but in the past years it has emerged a state place for business and development.

 Warri South West is where the Escravos Gas to Liquid (EGTL) multibillion-dollar project is located.
-The EGTL project is owned and financed by Chevron and the Nigeria National Petroleum Corporation (NNPC).
+The EGTL project is owned and financed by Chevron and the Nigeria National Petroleum Corporation Limited (NNPCL).
 The technology and most equipment used to convert the gas to liquid at EGTL is from South Africa.
 The postal code of the area is 332.

 Governance

 Warri South-West local government is governed as a Local Government Area in Nigeria.
 There is a chairman, vice chairman, secretary to the Local Government and the local councillors.
-The current Warri South-West Local Government Chairman is Taiye Tuoyo Duke.
+The current Warri South-West Local Government Chairman is Chief Sylvester Oromoni.
+The LGA is home to four kingdoms, Ancient Gbaramatu Kingdom, Ogbe-Ijoh Warri Kingdom, Isaba Kingdom, Diebiri Kingdom and part of the Itsekiri Kingdom.